-The key findings proven by testing H5 is that the volume of emerging technologies in use has influence on knowledge management strategy and projects, and that the volume of emerging technologies in use has influence on technological intensity of products and services and corporate operational processes.
+The key findings from testing H4 is that the volume of emerging technologies used by an organisation is closely linked to knowledge management strategies and projects.
+Furthermore, the volume of emerging technologies in use correlates with the technological intensity of both products and services, as well as corporate operational processes.

-Hypothesis 6.
-Organisational characteristics (company size, income, knowledge management project & strategy, technological intensity) has influence on the volume of emerging technologies in use.
+Hypothesis 5.
+The adoption of emerging technologies in organisations is influenced by organisational characteristics (company size, income, knowledge management project & strategy, technological intensity of products and processes).

-During of testing H6, PLS, Durbin-Watson test, and VIF have been used to investigate the potential influence of organisational characteristics to the volume of emerging technologies in use.
+During of testing H5, PLS, Durbin-Watson test, and VIF have been used to investigate the potential influence of organisational characteristics to the volume of emerging technologies in use.